 This will be a very exciting day and the three races provide real challenges to the varying abilities of the entrants.

-Domaine Thomson, Engravies, is about a 30 minute drive from Tarascon, the start for all these races, and Auzat, the finish.
+Domaine Thomson, Engravies, is about a 30 minute drive from Tarascon, the start for all these races, and the finish at Plateau de Beille is about 40 minutes.
 There is plenty of secure storage for bicycles, and it would be an excellent place to prepare for, and relax after, any of these races.

 Early bookings for this weekend are advised.
 As well as B&B and the option for evening meals, there will also be camping space available.

-To obtain further details for the cycle club and to enregister go to http://www.cyclosport-ariegeoise.com
+To obtain further details and view the route maps for the races, and to enregister go to http://www.cyclosport-ariegeoise.com

 If you feel this is all far too active for you, why not take your bicycle to the Canal du Midi and then gently meander along the path that follows the tree-lined route of this so very famous waterway.
 There are plenty of places to picnic, or break away for a moment and wander through a vineyard if you would prefer.